tkconnors/Project/README.md

 get_windspeed()
 get_dec()

+Notes:
+Write your SDSSData module code as a function.
+So that user calls a function in SDSSData module.
+See calcAirMass.py and myTest.py

+Importing
+To import Spectra_header within SDSSData module code for example, calcAirMass.py use: from Spectra_header import Spectra_header

+To import for user software that calls a function within SDSSData module use the following.
+See myTest.py which uses allAirMass in calcAirMass.py contained in the SDSSData module.
+See myTest.py from SDSSData import calcAirMass

+Add ~/Project to $PYTHONPATH.
+I used: export PYTHONPATH="/Users/inspectorgadget/SciCoder-2019-Keck/Data Files/spectra/Project"

-Example: see test.py in Project/SDSSData
+Examples: see test.py in Project/SDSSData (tests Spectra_header object creation and methods )
-         see calcAirMass in Project/SDSSData to see how to calculate airmass for all files in the directory.
+		 see myTest.py uses SDSSData module by importing calcAirMass. see calcAirMass in ~/Project/SDSSData to see to use Spectra_header class.
+Also shows how to calculate airmass for all files in the directory.